-Events in the financial sector have resulted, and may continue to result, in an unusually high degree of volatility in the financial markets, both in the U.S. and outside the U.S.These events have included, but are not limited to, the U.S. government's placement of Fannie Mae and Freddie Mac under conservatorship; the bankruptcy filings of Lehman Brothers, Chrysler, and General Motors; the sale of Merrill Lynch to Bank of America; the U.S. government support of American International Group and Citigroup; the sale of Wachovia to Wells Fargo; reports of credit and liquidity issues involving certain money market mutual funds; emergency measures by the U.S. and non-U.S. governments banning short selling; measures to address U.S. federal and state budget deficits; debt crises in the Eurozone; actions by central banks to manipulate exchange rates; and S&P's downgrade of U.S. long-term sovereign debt.
-Both in the U.S. and outside the U.S. equity and currency markets have been experiencing increased volatility and turmoil, with issuers that have exposure to the real estate, mortgage, currency, and credit markets particularly affected, and it is uncertain whether or for how long these conditions will continue.
-Banks and financial services companies could suffer losses if interest rates were to rise, exchange rates were to move unexpectedly and substantially, or economic conditions deteriorate.
+Events in the financial sector have resulted, and may continue to result, in an unusually high degree of volatility in the financial markets, both in the U.S. and outside the U.S. Both in the U.S. and outside the U.S. equity and currency markets have been experiencing increased volatility and turmoil, with issuers that have exposure to the real estate, mortgage, and credit markets particularly affected, and it is uncertain whether or for how long these conditions will continue.
+Banks and financial services companies could suffer losses if interest rates were to rise, exchange rates were to move unexpectedly and substantially or economic conditions deteriorate.